BBQ Mixology: Cocktails That Actually Pair With Smoked Meat

 Why This Post Matters

-• “Beer is all I ever serve at BBQs.
+• “Beer is all I ever serve.
 What else works with smoked meat?”

-• “What drinks actually pair with brisket, pulled pork, or ribs?”
+• “What cocktails pair with brisket, pulled pork, or ribs?”

-• “Can I make BBQ-friendly cocktails in big batches?”
+• “Can I make large-batch cocktails for a crowd?”

-This post gives you answers, inspiration, and direct links to recipes you can serve tonight.
+This post gives you clear answers and direct links to cocktails you can serve today.

 The Lineup: 6 BBQ-Ready Cocktails